tensorpack/tensorpack/docs/README.md

 ## Build the docs:

 ### Dependencies:
-1. Python3
+1. Python 3
+2. Remove "tensorflow" from `requirements.txt` since you probably prefer to install TensorFlow by yourself.
-2. `pip install -r requirements.txt`.
-These requirements are different from tensorpack dependencies.
+3. `pip install -r requirements.txt`.
+Note that these requirements are different from tensorpack dependencies.

 ### Build HTML docs:
 `make html`